Try JustDone

 • Mixed citations and references: Some tools struggle with in-text citations or footnotes, especially in APA or MLA format.

-Advice: Vary phrasing, don’t repeat SEO keywords mechanically, use citation methods the detector recognizes, and put references in-text instead of page footnotes.
+Using Copyleaks AI detector, vary phrasing, don’t repeat SEO keywords mechanically, use citation methods the detector recognizes, and put references in-text instead of page footnotes.
+This way, you won't be flagged.

-GPTZero was built to spot AI text patterns, but it also misfires:
+GPTZero AI checker was built to spot AI text patterns, but it also misfires:

-• Chunked logical structure: Clear topic sentences followed by multi-sentence development look like AI organization.
+• Chunked logical structure: Clear topic sentences followed by multi-sentence development look like an AI organization.

 • Absence of errors: Ironically, writing that’s too clean or too polished may read as machine-produced.